 2. Peloton Interactive

 There was arguably no bigger fitness and gym business beneficiary from the pandemic than Peloton.
-The at-home high-end workout equipment company picked up millions of users in 2020.
-Momentum slowed dramatically starting in 2021, though, as people began leaving home once again, competition for connected workout equipment increased, and a tragic accident led to a recall of its premium treadmill.
+The at-home high-end workout equipment company picked up millions of users in a brief time, but momentum slowed dramatically starting in 2021 as people began leaving home once again.
+Competition for connected workout equipment increased, and a tragic accident led to a recall of its premium treadmill.

 Consumer spending patterns have also changed significantly since the pandemic, affecting companies across a range of industries, and Peloton has been no exception.
 Peloton went through multiple rounds of layoffs, including a shakeup in May 2024, and Barry McCarthy stepped down as CEO in May 2024, just two years after taking the job.